Brilliant Brook and big-hitting Wood drag England back into Ashes series

 Stokes's dismissal early in the afternoon session gave even more impetus to Australia, with Jonny Bairstow next to go to put the tourists on the brink of the series win.

-Brook carried the England resistance, reaching his half-century off 57 balls - his ninth score of fifty or more for England in just 10 tests.
+Brook carried the England resistance, reaching his half-century off 57 balls - his ninth score of 50 or more for England in just 10 tests.

 Scoring at a rapid rate has been Brook's calling card since he came into the England side.
 He passed 1,000 test runs in 1,058 balls during his innings - faster than any other batter in test history.